 What breed is best for my family?

 There is no single breed that is best suited for the job of “family dog”.
 First and foremost, parents must consider the temperament and personality of the individual dog.
 A family dog loves people, especially children.
-When all else fails, if you can’t agree on an individual dog go with the recommendation of Colleen Pelar, Mother and Certified Professional Dog Trainer, and choose whichever one mom wants – she will be caring for the dog anyway!
+When all else fails, if you can’t agree on an individual dog go with the recommendation of Certified Professional Dog Trainer, Colleen Pelar.

 Be social and outgoing